Frequently Asked Questions

 A:

 Nomie is a somatic AI wellness companion designed to help you stop doomscrolling and regulate your nervous system.
-Unlike traditional mental health apps that rely on text-based therapy, Nomie uses body-first tools — breathing guidance, haptic feedback, calming visuals, digital fidgets, and reflective prompts — to support emotional regulation, focus, and anxiety relief.
+Unlike traditional mental health apps that rely on text-based therapy, Nomie uses body-first tools: breathing guidance, haptic feedback, calming visuals, digital fidgets, and reflective prompts.
 Nomie blends AI companionship with principles from somatic psychology, polyvagal theory, and nervous-system research to help you feel calmer, more grounded, and more present.

 Q:Is Nomie an AI therapy app?